Updated May 2020 after the onset of the COVID-19 pandemic and public health emergency measures – original article How I Use Social Media.

 Those who’ve had GEN EX adult children move away to other parts of the world usually reap the benefits of tutoring and coaching as they learn new ways to use technology to stay connected.
 It’s experiential learning with great motivation.

-My son was living in Berlin and he was planning on taking an ESL Teacher Program in Barcelona.
-I started googling to find out more about his world experience.
+In 2002, my son was living in Berlin and he was planning on taking an ESL Teacher Program in Barcelona.
+I started googling to share in his world experience.
 The googling led to emailing and I connected with Mar Ruiz.
 Through Mar Ruiz, I got involved with Barcelona2004, UNESCOs International Forum of World Cultures.
 We developed and implemented an Online Training Program for the facilitators of the online forums.
 The dialogues were translated to five different languages.
 It was a magical time.
 Our teams got to meet in person during this summer-long event that attracted 3.5 million visitors to Barcelona.